swthemathwiz/hp-z4-front-fan-mount/README.md

 ## Installation

-1. Set your computer it on its side and open up the side.
+1. Set your computer on its side and open up the side.

-2. Check your new fan electrically to ensure that it works by connecting it and turning on/off the computer briefly.
+2. Check your new fan electrically to ensure that it works by connecting it and turning the computer on/off briefly.
 The connector goes to the white 4-pin connector at the very front-bottom of the mainboard.

 3. Remove the bottom drive from the drive cage.
 You'll need the space.